 · Transactional taxes are geographic like the VAT in the EU and state sales tax in the US.
 If these transactional taxes are applied to cryptocurrency and token transactions how can they be effectively enforced and are there better alternatives if they cannot be effectively enforced?

 The Australian Taxation Office (“ATO”) established its policy regarding bitcoin and other virtual currencies in 2014.
 The majority of this policy was focused on the question of ‘what is bitcoin?’
 In all circumstances, bitcoin and other cryptocurrencies in existence at that time were considered to be property, not money.
-This is set out in a series of rulings published at that time.
+This is set out in a series of rulings published at that time.2 Whilst each ruling is subtly different, there is a process that exists for individuals or organisations who want to comply.

 In a determination regarding goods and services tax (“GST”), the ATO found that GST applied to purchases of bitcoin and other virtual currencies.
 The result was that where bitcoin was used like money, it was effectively taxed twice—once at the time that the digital currency was purchased, and again when it is used to purchase a good or service.